Guide to Selling a Funeral Home

 A lead time of at least two years is often needed for tax planning because appraising your funeral home may identify certain areas that need adjusted to increase profitability.
 Remember, all else being equal, higher profits translate into higher business values.

 If adjustments to revenues or expenses are necessary to increase profitability, it will take some time for those adjustments to be realized on your financial statements and tax returns.
 Potential buyers need to see proof of your historical profitability via your financials and tax returns.
 Buyers and their lenders will use this historical data to determine the amount debt service the buyer can afford in the future.
 Thus, more profitability results in more cash flow available to pay debt service, which results in a higher sales price for you.

 Estimating the value of a funeral home can be difficult because values can vary greatly from one business to the next – even in the same industry.
 Every business is operated and managed differently, and that can affect the value.

 Review Market Conditions

-What kind of prices are individuals and small regional firms are offering?
+What kind of prices are individuals and small regional firms are offering for a funeral home?
 Current selling prices range from four to six times adjusted cash flow or up to 2.25 times net revenue.
 The final price is not dependent or correlated with net revenue, but is sometimes expressed that way.
 The final price is directly correlated with the adjusted cash flow because that is what shows lenders how much debt service the business can afford.
 In simple terms, the adjusted cash flow is the amount of money the new owner will have available to pay debt service after the sale.
 This is where competitive financing comes into play because lower interest rates translate into the ability to finance more debt.

-No ‘Secret Formula” for Selling a Funeral Home
+No ‘Secret Formula' for Selling a Funeral Home

 Be Prepared to Answer a lot of Questions